-The Biotechnology Industry is a highly volatile and unpredictable sector due to the scientifically intensive nature of the operations of companies that reside here.
+The Biotechnology Industry is a highly volatile and unpredictable sector due to the scientifically intensive operations of companies that reside here.
 Markets served include medical, agricultural, environmental, and industrial.
 This industry emerged in the 1970s, with the main goal of enhancing the quality of human life.
 Biotech firms differ from conventional drug makers in that they utilize natural ingredients, as opposed to synthetic ones.
 Drugs are manufactured in a living system, i.e., a microorganism, plant or cell.

 On the medical front, the endeavor to improve people's health is fulfilled through the creation of recombinant DNA (deoxyribonucleic acid), which is done by combining DNA sequences that do not naturally intermingle.
 With these DNA alterations, biotech companies have discovered treatments and therapies for a range of diseases, such as various forms of cancer, AIDS (acquired immune deficiency syndrome), Alzheimer's, and diabetes.

-Established companies typically fund their growth ventures with cash flow, but the debt and equity markets are sometimes tapped.
+Established companies typically fund their growth ventures with cash flow, but debt and equity markets are sometimes tapped.
 Since many biotech companies are small, and cash is often scarce, external funding can be important.
 Patrons are typically big pharmaceutical companies or investment entities that stand to reap significant rewards from taking a stake in a drug that is commercialized.
 During difficult economic times, outside funding often dries up, as lenders become budget-constrained and more cautious about investments.

 Biotech drugs are expensive, however, and there is pressure from insurers, governments, and consumers to rein in healthcare costs.
 Some legislators regularly attempt to increase industry competition.
-If the period of market exclusivity is ever reduced, research-funding sources likely would be derailed and there would be a material negative impact on long-term sales and profitability.
+If the period of market exclusivity is ever reduced, research-funding sources likely would be curtailed, and there would be a material, negative impact on long-term sales and profitability.
 So far, the companies have held on to the prohibition period by successfully arguing that biotech drugs are scientifically complex, not easy to duplicate, and costly to develop.
 In fact, most prospective drugs never complete clinical trials and reach commercialization, since conclusive scientific evidence of efficacy, in many instances, proves elusive.

 In addition to the FDA, other agencies have authority over the industry.
 Notably, the Environmental Protection Agency and Department of Agriculture hold sway, regarding the marketing of biotech offerings that might have a big effect on the areas under their respective control.